 Public Administration, MPA

 In order to earn a MPA degree, students must complete a minimum of 36 semester hours of coursework with a minimum grade point average of 3.0.
 At least 26 of these credits must be taken at Clayton State University.
+Students also have the option to earn a certificate in a specialized area of public administration by completing a specific set of electives within the MPA degree.

 Program Requirements